thomasdarimont/keycloak-extension-playground/readme.md

 Simple project environment for developing custom [Keycloak](https://keycloak.org) extensions.
 This example uses the in-process `KeycloakServer` from the `keycloak-testsuite-utils` project to ease development.

+Note that you might need to build the [keycloak project](https://github.com/keycloak/keycloak) locally via `mvn clean install -DskipTests` since the
+`keycloak-testsuite-utils` is not distributed via maven central.

 ## IDE Setup

 Create a new launch configuration and configure `com.github.thomasdarimont.keycloak.server.KeycloakPlaygroundServer` as the main class.